 What is the Anti-Kickback Statute?

-The Anti-Kickback Statute is a federal criminal law that makes it illegal to willfully and knowingly exchange payment (or anything of value) in order to influence referrals of federal health care program business, such as:
+The Anti-Kickback Statute makes it illegal to willfully and knowingly exchange payment (or anything of value) in order to influence referrals of federal health care program business, such as:

 - Health care services for patients covered by Medicare or Medicaid